RenderKit/ospray/doc/mpi.md

   int    id            An integer that uniquely identifies this piece of
                        distributed data.
 For example, in a common case of one sub-brick per-rank, this would just be the region's MPI rank.
-Multiple ranks can specify models with the same ID, in which case the rendering work for the model will be shared among them.
+Multiple ranks can specify worlds with the same ID, in which case the rendering work for the world will be shared among them.

-  vec3f  region.lower  Override the original model geometry + volume bounds with
+  vec3f  region.lower  Override the original world geometry + volume bounds with
                        a custom lower bound position.
 This can be used to clip geometry in the case the objects cross over to another region owned by a different node.
 For example, rendering a set of spheres with radius.

-  vec3f  region.upper  Override the original model geometry + volume bounds with
+  vec3f  region.upper  Override the original world geometry + volume bounds with
                        a custom upper bound position.
   ------ ------------- ---------------------------------------------------------
   : Parameters for the distributed `OSPWorld`.